lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 30. Script-Created UI Only

-Lily Studio UI is created through code.
-Lily should not depend on a manually assembled UI hierarchy in Roblox Studio for interfaces that belong to Lily systems.
+Lily Studio interfaces are created through code so their structure, properties, behavior, and lifecycle remain visible in source control.
+Lily should not depend on manually assembled Studio UI hierarchies for interfaces owned by Lily systems.

 > **Main rule:** Lily UI is created, configured, connected, updated, and cleaned up by scripts and modules.